foxdonut/meiosis/helpers/routing/README.md

 - No hardcoded paths in links
 - Parent and child routes, and reusable child routes
 - Relative navigation: navigate to a parent, sibling, or child route
+- Navigate to the same route but with different parameters
 - Redirect to a route after an action
 - Authenticate / authorize before going to a route
 - Load data (synchronously or asynchronously) when arriving at a route